-One of the most remarkable and persistent features of the recent legal history of the countries of the English speaking world is the development of institutional law reform.
-A scholarly wag was not far off the mark when he described law reform as a 'booming industry'.1 The boom is, for once, not limited to our country.
-Law reform agencies have been created in great number in almost every jurisdiction of the Commonwealth of Nations.
-Often proposals on similar subject matters of legal reform are worked up independently by law reform agencies in different Australian State jurisdictions or in different Commonwealth countries, on opposite sides of the world.2 The Australian Law Reform Commission publishes a quarterly bulletin, Reform, and a reform index, which collects relevant law reform reports of LRCs in all parts of the world.3 New attention is being given to the implementation of law reform recommendations both in Australia and beyond r to ensure that governments and people are getting value for money out of these new institutions.4 Very many of the reports of the law reform agencies in Australia and elsewhere have resulted in legislative action and practical reform of the law.
+One of the most remarkable and persistent features of the recent legal history of the countries of the Commonwealth of Nations is the development of institutional law reform.
+A scholarly wag was not far from the mark when he described law reform as a 'bogming industry'.l Readers of that splendid publication of the Commonwealth Secretariat, the Commonwealth Law Bulletin, will know something of the busy programmes upon which the law reform agencies of the Commonwealth of Nations are working.
+Each issue of the Bulletin contains summaries of the proposals for legal change put forward in law reform commission (LRC) reports or consultative documents.
+Often the same issue will include proposals on similar subject matters of legal reform, worked up independently by law reform agencies in different Commonwealth countries.
+The Australian Law Reform Commission publishes a quarterly bulletin, Reform, 3 and a law reform index, which collects under familiar 'key words' relevant law reform reports of LRCs in all parts of the world.
+The Commonwealth Secretariat has lately published the pilot issue of a compilation of the law reform proposals of Commonwealth LRCs, including details on their implementation.
+An examination of this publication shows how very many of the reports of the law reform agencies have resulted in legislative action.